 - Proposed Order: Reclassification of Ultraviolet Lamps for Tanning, Henceforth To Be Known as Sunlamp Products

-Sunlamps and Sunlamp Products (Tanning Beds/Booths) Materials from the Webinar on Indoor Tanning: The Risks of UV Radiation Indoor Tanning: The Risk of Ultraviolet Radiation (video) Indoor Tanning: The Risks of Ultraviolet Rays Sunbeds, tanning and UV exposure
+Sunlamps and Sunlamp Products (Tanning Beds/Booths) Materials from the Webinar on Indoor Tanning: The Risks of UV Radiation Indoor Tanning: The Risk of Ultraviolet Radiation (video) There’s no such thing as a safe tan.
+Indoor Tanning: The Risks of Ultraviolet Rays Risks raise concerns, particularly about use by children and teens.
+Sunbeds, tanning and UV exposure